Reviewing error messages in Next.js App Router

 }

-[block]— The rule asks you to lead with the most important information.
+• Structure [block] — leads with the wrong thing.
 "An error occurred" has zero information density — it's a placeholder someone forgot to replace.
 Suggested rewrite: "A temporary issue on our end interrupted the request" or "A network error stopped us from loading this page".

-[info]— "Try again" is moderately vague.
-Not a hard block in theerror_recoverymoment — retry-style buttons are a well-known pattern — but the rule prefers specific verbs.
+• Voice & tone [info] — "Try again" is a moderately vague verb.
+Not a hard block here — retry-style buttons are a well-known pattern — but more specific verbs read better.
 Suggested alternative: "Reload" (one word, specific action) or leave "Try again" if your team prefers it.

 The fix